MourabitElBachir/-Tensorflow-Android-Detection-Buttons/README.md

-# TensorFlow Android Camera Demo with Button Case implementation
+# TensorFlow Android Camera Demo
+## With Button case implementation - Detecting in the client side

 This folder contains an example application utilizing TensorFlow for Android devices.